-Details of Programme Educational Objectives, Program Outcomes, Program Specific Outcomes S.No.
-Programme Educational Objective (PEO) (The Graduate/Undergraduate will)
+D etails of P Programme Educational Objectives, Program Outcomes, Program Specific Outcomes S.No.
+Program nme Educational Objective (PEO) (The Graduate/Undergraduate will) 1 PEO1.

-1 PEO1.
 To develop a strong and competent knowledge in basic plant sciences.
-PEO4

-PEO2. the betterment of the society.

-To develop an ability to understand the evolution of earth and plants with their role in the development of human civilization which gives them values to protect earth and plant species for the improvement of environment.

-To develop an ability to identify, prepare and solve the plant related problems and contribute the services to community in professional, personal and private level.

-To learn interdisciplinary knowledge of other subjects with connecting links to botany and apply it for

-Programme Outcomes (PO) (At the end of Programme/Degree mentioned above, the graduates will be able to)

-- Detailed knowledge about the classification, importance and structure of fungi Algae, Bryophyta, pteridophyta, Fungi, lower plants and their life cycle, plant diseases, growth, diversity of plants, biology of seed plants, metabolism and structure between different groups of plant. - PO2.
-Knowledge about chemical properties and evolutionary relationship among taxonomic groups. - PO3 Knowledge of anatomical and physiological characters related to study of plant and their relationship in physiology. - PO4 Knowledge of other subjects which will help the students to understand the behaviour and functions of plants related to environment. - PO5 Knowledge of latest technologies such as biotechnology, molecular biology, remote sensing, computers and their use in the field of botany. - PO6 Knowledge of various instruments used and their functions in the fields of plant sciences. - PO7 Knowledge of evolution of plants with respect to changing environment from the beginning of life in the earth. - PO8 Developing skills on creating and designing research projects, data analysing skills and presentation of the data.
+PEO2.
+To learn interdisciplinary knowledge of other subjects with connecting links to botany and apply it fo the betterment of the society.
+PEO3 To develop an ability to understand the evolution of earth and plants with their role in the developmen of human civilization which gives them values to protect earth and plant species for the improvement o environment.
+PEO4 To develop an ability to identify, prepare and solve the plant related problems and contribute the service to community in professional, personal and private level.
+Progra amme Outo comes (PO) (At the end of Programme/Degree mentioned above, the graduates will be able to) 8 2 PO1.
+Detailed knowledge about the classification, importance and structure of fungi Algae, Bryophyta pteridophyta, Fungi, lower plants and their life cycle, plant diseases, growth, diversity of plants, biology of seed plants, metabolism and structure between different groups of plant.
+P O 2.
+Knowledge about chemical properties and evolutionary relationship among taxonomic groups.
+PO3 Knowledge of anatomical and physiological characters related to study of plant and their relationship in physiology.
+PO4 Knowledge of other subjects which will help the students to understand the behaviour and functions of plants related to environment.
+PO5 Knowledge of latest technologies such as biotechnology, molecular biology, remote sensing, computers and their use in the field of botany.
+PO6 Knowledge of various instruments used and their functions in the fields of plant sciences.
+PO7 Knowledge of evolution of plants with respect to changing environment from the beginning of life in the earth.
+PO8 Developing skills on creating and designing research projects, data analysing skills and presentation o the data.
+Program me Specific Outcomes (PSO) 3 PSO1.
+Gaining the fundamental and core knowledge & understanding of plant sciences such as (taxonomy anatomy, genetics, physiology, embryology, pathology and ecology.
+PSO2.
+Gaining the fundamental knowledge of subjects which works as connecting links to other disciplines such as plant biochemistry, plant breeding, biostatistics, computer, biotechnology and molecular biology, cellular biology and tissue culture.
+PSO3 Gaining the working skills in the area of classical botany and latest technologies through labs from above mentioned subjects.
+PSO4 Gaining the knowledge about evolution of plants which gives leap in the future with changing climate and harness its potential for the betterment of the society.
+PSO5 Gaining skills to design and create projects, data analysis, and presentation of data using computer skills research working ethics, research, team work and critical thinking.